Are You Waiting for Someone to Tell You That You Belong?

 I went to the audition anyway.

-If they'd let me be there for nothing, I could at least make it something — a rare sensation: an audition with no pressure attached.
+If they'd let me be there for nothing, I could at least make it something.
+And this was a rare sensation: an audition with no pressure attached.
 So I danced.
 I smiled.
 I laughed.
 I fell, in what turned out to be a very important piece.
-At one point, my teacher came up mid-audition to quietly remind me to email the dean for permission to perform.
+At one point, a teacher came up mid-audition to quietly remind me to email the dean for permission to perform.

 I swear she winked.